 When the patient, family or health care team requests a PACT consult, our team will meet with the family and the health care providers.
 We ask the family members about their goals and wishes and also about their worries and concerns.
 We determine how the PACT services can help them meet their goals, and we make recommendations to the health care team.

 - Good communication with the family and the health care team.

 - Inpatient visits with the child and family.

 - Recommendations for pain and symptom management.

-- Support during transition from the hospital to home, including hospice and outpatient palliative care.
+- Support during transition from the hospital to home, or to a hospice or other facility.

 Health care providers, please visit our referral page to refer your patient to this service.